-The first train from Amsterdam to Rotterdam leaves at 00:07 from Amsterdam Central.
+The first train from Amsterdam to Rotterdam leaves at 23:04.
 Times and services may vary during weekends and holidays.

-The last train from Amsterdam to Rotterdam leaves at 23:52 from Amsterdam Central.
+The last train from Amsterdam to Rotterdam leaves at 22:49.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Amsterdam to Rotterdam cover a distance of around 37 miles (59 km) during the journey.